 There are numerous ways to travel from Koh Samui to Phuket, with the fastest and most expensive being a one hour direct flight with Bangkok Air.
 Most tourists choose the cheaper way, which is by bus and ferry.
 Journey time with Phantip Travel is 6.5 hours but it is substantially cheaper than flying.

 Is Koh Samui near Phuket?

 Phuket is on the west coast of Thailand while Koh Samui is an island off its east coast, in the Gulf of Thailand, and it’s about 250 kms/156mi in a straight line between them.

 How do you get to Koh Samui?

 Thailand’s second largest island has its own Koh Samui Airport.
 There are no cheap flights since Bangkok Airways is the only airline.
 But you can save money by catching a ferry from the mainland or one of the neighboring islands.
-If you look at 12Go, they give search results for flights and ferries as well as transfers from multiple departure points like Donsak Pier on Surat Thani.

 How many piers are there in Koh Samui?